mshirhaan/dsa-studio/IMPLEMENTATION_SUMMARY.md

 3. **Draw a Diagram**:
    - Enable Grid for alignment
    - Draw rectangles for array
-   - Add text for values
+   - Add text for values (multi-line if needed)
    - Use arrows for pointers
+   - Resize elements to fit perfectly
+   - Use laser pointer for live annotations

 4. **Create Multiple Views**:
    - Click "New Slide"
    - Draw "before" state on slide 1
    - Draw "after" state on slide 2
+   - Drag elements to reposition
+   - Resize text and shapes as needed
    - Switch between them!

 5. **Save Your Work**: